 This absolutely stunning area with its pristine pieces of nature you won’t visit for its public transport or for any kind of transport, this is an area you will be visiting to be away from public transport, cars and urban sites.
 South Tyrol makes you want to stay outside in the mountain forests as long as you can, sure slip into some mountain hut for a quick coffee every once in a while just to load up and getting out again.

-The southern part of the Alps, called the Dolomites are very iconic.
+The southern part of the Alps, called the Dolomites are very iconic and rightfully protected by its UNESCO world heritage status.
 With their extreme shark peaks and ridges they seem to be drawings of mountains by your 4 year old niece.
 On early morning hikes you’ll see a lot of mist with these sharp peaks sticking out, a pretty sight that will stick in my memories for a long time.

 Waking up to plain silence isn’t something I’m used to living in the city.
 From my hotel room at hotel Pfösl I walked right out of my room onto my private patio with a panorama view on the beautiful mountains Rosengartenspitze.
 With a classic alpine wooden mountain home in the frame my view was a classic postcard one.
 There are multiple eco hotels to choose from in the region.
 Hotel Pfösl really took my heart, with its modern look and feel but at the same time very rustic and authentic because of all the wood used throughout the hotel.
 That one thing that made it stand out as an eco hotel for me was the birds drinking from the outside pool.
 I think I’ve never seen birds drinking from a pool like this, until I understood it’s because normal pools contain a lot of cleaning chemicals, but this pool had some innovative system that kept it clean without the use of chemicals, for this reason the birds kept flying over it to take little sips.